Lightstreamer/Lightstreamer-example-MarketDepth-adapter-java/README.md

 - *AXY COMPANY Ltd*, Item name: "AXY_COMP";
 - *SuperFast Tech.*, Item name: "SF_TECH".

-Once a fixed number of executions has been reached, the stock simulates the "End of Day" phase, in which both the order books, for buy and sell, are cleaned up, and the reference price is recalculated (this phase lasts 15 seconds).
+Once a fixed number of executions has been reached, the stock simulates the "End of Day" phase, in which both the order books, for buy and sell, are cleaned up, and the reference price is recalculated (this phase lasts 15 seconds).<br>
 <br>
 See the source code comments for further details.